fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Max idle time before leaky bucket state for a label is removed.
+Max idle time before token bucket state for a label is removed.
 If set to 0, the state is never removed.

 </dd>